acm-cui/website-cui2024/submit/provocations.md

 menus:
   submit:
-    title: Provocations
+    text: Provocations
-    alt: Information about submitting to the provocations track at CUI !!conference.year!!
+    title: Information about submitting to the provocations track at CUI !!conference.year!!
     weight: 1
     is_track: true